 The Best Fluorocarbon Fishing Line

-If you want to get out and start fishing without understanding fishing line—monofilament is your answer.
-Check out our article on monofilament fishing line here.
+If you want to get out and start fishing without understanding fishing line, then monofilament fishing line is your answer.
 If you want to optimize your fishing line, then fluorocarbon might be the way to go.
-It’s difficult to argue the differences between manufacturers if they’re all 100% fluorocarbon.
+We recommend that you focus on whether or not fluorocarbon is beneficial for your situation.
+In general, for beginners and intermediates, we recommend using fluorocarbon only as leaders on braided line.
+Try to Keep the diameters of the braid and fluoro within about 0.20mm of each other.
+As for which manufacturer is the best—it’s difficult to argue the differences between manufacturers if they’re all 100% fluorocarbon.
 This is why we offer only one 100% fluorocarbon fishing line for leaders and one fluorocarbon hybrid fishing line for main lines.
 We want to keep it simple and effective.
-We recommend that you focus on whether or not fluorocarbon is beneficial for your situation.
-In general, for the beginner to intermediate levels, we recommend using fluorocarbon only for leaders on braided line.
-Keep the diameters within about 0.20mm of each other.

 When to Use Fluorocarbon Fishing Line